ClayDowling/haunted-detroit/Alice/techniques.md

 ### Defense

-One successful srike, roll quick contest of weapon skills.
+On a successful strike, roll quick contest of weapon skills.
 Either party may choose to roll against ST instead, missile weapons should defend against disarm with DX rolls.

 Attacked party gets +2 if using a two handed weapon.